rtfeldman/elm-css/README.md

     button [ styles [ position absolute, left (px 5) ] ]
         [ text "Whee!" ]

+This approach is the simplest way to get started with `elm-css`.
+One advantage of inline styles is that these can be dynamically changed at runtime; a limitation is that CSS selectors cannot be used with inline styles.

 #### Approach 2: Generating CSS files